Last Updated on 11/08/24 by Rose Palmer

 Forward:

-The Sanctuary – This was a quiet, adults only space with views that looked out over the front of the ship.
+The Sanctuary – this was a quiet, adults only space with views that looked out over the front of the ship.
 I could reserve a specific lounge chair for a fee for the whole day or a half day.

 Aft: